 Care.
 Keep planting beds well weeded.
 Shallow cultivation is necessary to avoid damaging the roots.
 Mulch carrot beds to keep soil temperatures even.
 Mulch across the tops of carrots to prevent chlorophyll discoloration of root shoulders which will leave a bitter taste.

-Container growing.
+Container Growing Carrots.
 Standard and large carrot varieties are not a good choice for containers, but short or finger varieties will grow easily in containers.
 Half-long varieties can be grown in deep containers.
 Plant carrots in wide rows in square or rectangular containers, or in concentric circles in a round container.

 Pests.
 Carrots have no serious insect pest problems.